 3. Scalable Solution.
 As you grow, you will need a wide range of IT skill sets to support the growing needs of your organization.
 That can be difficult to plan, costly to manage and very inefficient until you reach a certain scale.
 Adding, reallocating, or reducing resources or specialized skillsets is simple with an MSP.

 4. Affordable, Enterprise-Grade Solutions for small and medium businesses.
 Not only will your IT needs grow with your company growth, your infrastructure will too.
-Working with an MSP allows you to gain access to the preferred pricing on quality hardware and software that they get through their partners.
+Working with a Managed Service Provider allows you to gain access to the preferred pricing on quality hardware and software that they get through their partners.